merenlab/merenlab.org/workshops/MMOFF/index.md

 ##### Symposium
 Thu, 02 Oct 2025

+> [!NOTE]
+> This workshop will be followed by a one-day symposium featuring talks by Adam C. Martiny, Alejandra Prieto-Davó, Kathleen Pitz, Elisha Wood-Charlson, Enrique Montes, Jodie van de Kamp, and Jed Fuhrman.

 ##### Location
 Helmholtz Institute for Functional Marine Biodiversity at the University of Oldenburg (HIFMB) Im Technologiepark 5, 26129 Oldenburg, Germany